You’ve seen it while driving down the Parkway. It’s too large and too cheesy lookin’ to miss.

-The boat, while surrounded by shallow water, does not actually float as one might suspect and is instead led by track.
+The boat, while surrounded by shallow water, does not actually float as one might suspect.
+Instead, it’s led by a track.

-It’s similar, in a way, to Dollywood’s Blazing Fury.
-Complete with animatronics that, after years of use, are showing their age.
+It has animatronics that, after years of use, are admittedly showing their age.

-What it’s like to experience Jurassic Jungle Boat Ride
+My experience on the Jurassic Jungle Boat Ride

 From the moment you queue up for this attraction, it’s hard not to know exactly what you’re in for.

-The best way to describe the Jurassic Jungle Boat Ride is to imagine what Disney World’s “It’s a Small World” would have been like with far less funding, more dinos and without the annoying music.
+Overall, the best way to describe the Jurassic Jungle Boat Ride is to imagine Disney World’s “It’s a Small World”.
+Except, this ride has far less funding, more dinos and is missing the annoying music.
 It’s also three times darker.

 The “boat” is mildly jerky but in a forgivable way.
-I would say no more jerky than the Blazing Fury but much slower.
+I would say that it’s no more jerky than the Blazing Fury at the Dollywood theme park, but it’s much slower.

 In fact, you spend the vast majority of your time on the ride barely being able to see a thing.

-Do you get wet on Jurassic Jungle Boat Ride?
-How long is the ride?
+Do you get wet on the Jurassic Jungle Boat Ride?

 No, you will not get wet on Jurassic Jungle Boat Ride.
 Not even a light sprinkle.

-In fact, we had kind of hoped there would be a light sprinkle or mist, because the ride was a bit humid for our tastes.
+In fact, I had kind of hoped there would be a light sprinkle or mist since the ride was a bit humid.

 The total ride time is exactly 10 minutes long.

 Jurassic Jungle Boat Ride accepts Discover, Mastercard and Visa.
-They do not accept American Express.
-You must buy your tickets on-site.
+They do not accept American Express, at least as of our last visit.
+Also, you must buy your tickets on-site.
 There is no online option.

-Is Jurassic Jungle Boat Ride a tourist trap or a beloved icon?
+Is the Jurassic Jungle Boat Ride a tourist trap or a beloved icon?

 Is Jurassic Jungle Boat Ride simply a tourist trap or a beloved Smoky Mountain icon?